XerxesDGreat/XerxesDGreat.github.io/_posts/2015-04-14-python-instance-method-references.md

 title: Python Instance Method References
 date: 2015-04-14
 category: Software
+tags:
+- python
+- method references
+- callback
-tags: python, method references, callback, method binding
+- method binding
 ---

 So, I came across something pretty interesting while coding in Python today.
 I was writing a system in which I have to